nicknisi/dotfiles/README.md

 brew install neovim
 ```

-However, it was likely installed already if you ran the `./install.sh brew`
+However, it was likely installed already if you ran the `dot homebrew bundle`
 command provided in the dotfiles.

-All of the configuration for Neovim starts at `config/nvim/init.lua`, which is
+All of the configuration for Neovim starts at `nvim/.config/nvim/init.lua`, which is
 symlinked into the `~/.config/nvim` directory.

 > [!Warning]